ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ---

-{PANEL:Client Certificate Chain of Trust}
+{PANEL: Client Certificate Chain of Trust}

 As mentioned above, RavenDB generates client certificates by signing them using the server certificate.
 A typical server certificate doesn't allow acting as an Intermediate Certificate Authority signing other certificates.